dariotoman/website/_pages/teaching/eco368/eco_368_reading_papers/reading_papers_slides.md

 --

-- This is a slighly more nuanced question.
+- This is a slightly more nuanced question.
 We are interested in:
     - Motivation
     - State of the literature